Romain di Stasi, Ph.D.

 Unveiling infant surprise: a comprehensive analysis of physiological, behavioral, and facial expression markers.

 di Stasi, R., Esseily, R., Cerrotti, F., & Rat-Fischer, L. (2024, December).
-XXIV ICIS Symposium, Glasgow, UK.
+XXIV ICIS Symposium, Glasgow, United Kingdom.

 Surprise Unveiled: Decoding Infant Reactions through Physiological, Behavioral, and Facial Expressions.